overegneered/rowing.egneer.ing/content/emergency locations.md

 | Location                     | what3words address                                                     | Notes                              |
 | ---------------------------- | ---------------------------------------------------------------------- | ---------------------------------- |
 | SES clubroom (driveway side) | [`///likes.tanks.exile`](https://www.what3words.com/likes.tanks.exile) | Ask your club captain for the code |

+[^1]: This is the one on the upstream end of Boathouse Island